2.5D musical: History

 The term "2.5D musical" was codified in 2014 when the initial director of Musical: The Prince of Tennis, Makoto Matsuda, first established the Japan 2.5-Dimensional Musical Association.
-At first, despite the success of Musical: The Prince of Tennis, he did not consider it a formal stage production on par with most modern theater performances imported from Western works such as Broadway productions.
+At first, despite the success of Musical: The Prince of Tennis, he did not consider it a formal stage production on a par with most modern theater performances imported from Broadway.
 However, after a group of South Korean musical professionals had acknowledged Black Butlers production value and standards in performing arts, Matsuda decided to bring the genre worldwide.
 Plays certified by the Japan 2.5-Dimensional Musical Association offer theater glasses that contain subtitles in four other languages for people who do not speak Japanese.
 Since 2014, many 2.5D musicals have also been performed abroad in places like China, Taiwan, the United States, and parts of Europe.
 The magazine Bessatsu Spoon 2Di released a special issue on actors in 2.5D musicals on their 46th issue on February 18, 2015, which later spun-off into its own magazine series titled Spoon 2Di Actors released on August 3, 2015.

 In 2018, "2.5D Musical Studies" was added as a program at the Tokyo School of Anime.
 In April 2018, actor Kenta Suga, who has starred as Gaara in Naruto and Hinata in Hyper Projection Engeki: Haikyu!!, was appointed as overseas ambassador by the Japan 2.5-Dimensional Musical Association, succeeding Ryo Kato.
 By the end of 2018, the 2.5D musical market had increased by 44.9% over the previous year, grossing ¥22.6 billion.